andreamartz/sb-20-currency-converter/conceptual.md

 - What are important differences between Python and JavaScript?

+    1. Python has official documentation.
+JS has very good documentation (MDN is one example), but there's no official documentation source.

+    2. Python has to be installed on a machine before it can be used.
+With JS, there's nothing to install.

+    3. Python has hard releases, and users can use different versions in different virtual environments.
+JS releases new features but not new versions.

+    4. Python2 is not compatible with Python3.
+Since JavaScript doesn't have hard releases, there is no direct equivalent in JS.
+Features will sometimes be deprecated and then removed entirely from the language, though.

+    5. Python does not have type coercion; JS does.
+For example, '1' + 3 = 13 in JS, but '1' + 3 results in an error in Python.

+    6. Python generates many more errors than JS does.

+    7. Python relies on proper indentation to define code blocks; JS uses curly braces ({}).

 - Given a dictionary like ``{"a": 1, "b": 2}``: , list two ways you can try to get a missing key (like "c") *without* your programming crashing.